parasmamgain/getting-started-with-reactjs/README.md

   4. and execute `npm start`
   5. your default browser will now pop up with a page, If not then open your browser and open `localhost:3000` and you should now be able to see the default react app running.

-      -- development we use - - JIT : just in time compiler
+      -- development we use --> JIT : just in time compiler

-      -- production  we use - - AOT : ahead of time compiler
+      -- production  we use --> AOT : ahead of time compiler

+  #### Redux:
+cd day3/carbonone

+  Redux depends on two parameters names as reducers and actions... reducers are the states that get varied based on the actions defined. to get started with reduc installing the following packages -- npm install redux
+  -- npm install react-redux

+  #### using reactjs and carbondesign together
+  create a new project
+  $ create-react-app carbonone
+cd day3/carbonone
+Install the following
+1. npm install carbon-components-react
+2. npm install carbon-components
+3. npm install carbon-icons
+4. npm install @carbon/grid
+5. npm install node-sass

+- once these are installed rename the file index.css to index.scss and update its reference in the index.js

+- modify the index.scss to the file as uploaded in the github repo under the folder day3/carbonone `npm install carbon-components-react npm install carbon-components npm install carbon-icons npm install @carbon/grid npm install node-sass
+Rename the provided index.css file to index.scss Inside of index.scss, import for the styles from carbon-components.
+@import '~carbon-components/scss/globals/scss/styles.scss';
+Update our index.js file to import index.scss instead of index.css index.js
+import './index.scss';
+Using a Carbon component